physimals/asl-docs/basilcmd_userguide.rst

   --disp=gauss  Dispersion modelled according to a Gaussian dispersion kernel.
   --disp=sgauss  Dispersion modelled according to a spatially (rather than temporally) derived Gaussian dispersion function.

---exch=<option>  Model of the excahnge of labeled water in the capilliary bed (selects the residue function).
+--exch=<option>  Model of the exchange of labeled water in the capilliary bed (selects the residue function).

-  --exch=mix  Well-mixed single compartment --exch=simple  Simple single compartment with T1 of blood (mimics the assumptions made in the white paper) --exch=2cpt  A two compartment exchange model following Parkes & Tofts (by default the slow solution is used).
+  --exch=mix  Well-mixed single compartment --exch=simple  Simple single compartment with T1 of blood (mimics the assumptions made in the white paper)
+  --exch=2cpt  A two compartment exchange model following Parkes & Tofts (by default the slow solution is used).
   --exch=spa  An implementation of the single pass approximation from St. Lawrence.

 BASIL assumes by default a single well-mixed tissue compartment (``--exch=mix``) and no dispersion of the bolus of labeled blood water (``--disp=none``).

 BASIL parameter file